-The APS T+A team will provide all parties with GaDOE's Student Assessment Handbook (GSAH), GaDOE's Accommodations Manual and this guide.
-The principal, LSTC, and SSTC are responsible for receiving and reviewing all manuals.
+The APS T+A team will provide all parties with GaDOE's Student Assessment Handbook (GSAH), GaDOE's Accessibility & Accommodations Manual, GaDOE's Assessment Administration Protocol Manual and this guide through the Testing + Assessment SharePoint site.
+The principal, LSTC, and SSTC are responsible for downloading and reviewing all manuals.
 To document this stage, LSTCs are required to attend the district's Annual Test Security Training.
 He/she is required to redeliver the training to the school leadership including the principal and the SSTC.
 Each individual is required to complete and submit via email an Acknowledgement of Participation in Annual Test Security Training Form to be kept on file with the T+A office.